ankitaluthra1/gcsfs/gcsfs/tests/perf/microbenchmarks/README.md

 *   `block_size_bytes`: The block size for gcsfs file buffering.
 Defaults to `16MB`.
 *   `chunk_size_bytes`: The size of each read operation.
 Defaults to `16MB`.
 *   `file_size_bytes`: The total size of each file.
+*   `rounds`: The total number of pytest-benchmark rounds for each parameterized test.

+To ensure that the results are stable and not skewed by outliers, each benchmark is run for a set number of rounds.
+By default, this is set to 10 rounds, but it can be configured via `rounds` parameter if needed.
+This helps in providing a more accurate and reliable performance profile.

 ### Configurations